Color flags or selections – which one is better?

 In general, we recommend to enable only one of them (either color flags or selections) per gallery for your clients.
 This prevents misunderstandings and confusion when using picdrop.

 In conclusion, the color flags should be used as temporary markers.
-Selections are saved file sets that you can recall at any time to continue working in the gallery.
+Sets are saved file selections that you can recall at any time to continue working in the gallery.